As the dead of winter or “midwinter” sets in, many of us have to adjust to colder and colder temperatures.

 Do hot drinks really warm you up?
 Well, according to a study, if the drink is between around 98.6 and 115 degrees, the body will feel warmer by about 2.6 degrees.

 Most boxes of tea at the store are only $3-4 each, and there are so many flavors and even therapeutic herbs to choose from.
-It can even be a great replacement for over-the-counter meds for common ailments like gas reflux, headaches, and constipation.
+It might. even be a great replacement for over-the-counter meds for common ailments like gas reflux, headaches, and constipation.
 Here are some common tasty and beneficial herbs used in teas:

 - Chamomile – helps with relaxation and digestion